elouanhaquin/elouanhaquin/README.md

-I'm your host, <strong> Elouan Haquin. </strong> <br>
+Hi I'm, <strong> Elouan Haquin. </strong> <br>
-Here, take a lamp it could be dark down there ! 🪔
+What about me ? 🪔

- - 🎓 I have an associate’s degree in Computer Science, and I'm a part time student at CESI University, where I'm working towards obtaining a master degree in Lead Programing.
+ - 🎓 I have a master's degree in Information Systems Architecture and Software Applications Management.
- - 🤓 When I'm not in school, I'm working as a 3D programmer at <a href="https://exail.com/"  target="_blank"  >Exail</a>.
+ - ⚡ I'm working as a lead programmer at <a href="https://exail.com/"  target="_blank"  >Exail</a>.
  - ⛵ To be more specific, I am working on updating a large legacy codebase to Unreal 5.

 ##